CodyReichert/awesome-cl/README.md

 * [trivial-arguments](https://github.com/Shinmera/trivial-arguments) - A portable library to retrieve the arguments list of a function. [zlib][33].
 * [definitions](https://github.com/Shinmera/definitions) - a general definitions introspection library.
 It gives you the ability to retrieve definitions or bindings associated with designators such as symbols, packages, and names in general. [zlib][33].
+* [dissect](https://shinmera.github.io/dissect) - when a lot of projects use the “trivial-backtrace” system that just gives them a string with a backtrace, Dissect allows you to capture, step, and completely inspect the stack trace on a variety of Lisp implementations.
+Also very useful for logging and other situations where execution is automatically continued, but the information of the current stack is still useful to store somewhere. [zlib][33].

 Changing the syntax
 -------------------